codelingo/docs/docs/concepts/tenets.md

 Runtime lexicons are used to query the runtime data of a program.
 These are typically used to identify performance issues and common runtime problems.

-CodeLingo currently supports the follwing runtimes:
+CodeLingo currently supports the following runtimes:
 - TODO
 - TODO